bothadam/typescraper/README.md

-# typescraper
+# Typescraper

-An app to scrape my typeracer results off of the website and convert it into a csv format.
+A utility program to scrape my typing results from typeracer.com and upload it to a Google sheet.

 # Future features: